-Based on the recommendation of shareholders at the Company's 2017 annual meeting of shareholders, and the Board's consideration of that recommendation, the Company has determined that it will hold a non-binding advisory vote to approve the compensation paid by the Company to its named executive officers ("Say on Pay") every year.
-We intend to hold the next Say on Pay vote at the 2024 annual meeting of shareholders, subject to the outcome of the vote for Proposal No. 4 below.
-In accordance with the requirements of Section 14A of the Exchange Act and the related SEC rules, we are asking shareholders to express their opinion on the compensation of the NEOs, as disclosed pursuant to the SEC's Compensation Discussion and Analysis, executive compensation tables, and narrative disclosures that accompany the executive pay tables.
-This vote is non-binding and advisory only; however, the Board will give due consideration to the opinion of the Company's shareholders as expressed by their vote.
+Based on the recommendation of shareholders at the Company's 2023 Annual Meeting, and the Board's consideration of that recommendation, the Company has determined that it will hold a non-binding advisory vote to approve the compensation paid by the Company to its named executive officers ("Say on Pay") every year.
+After 2025, we intend to hold the next Say on Pay vote at the 2026 annual meeting of shareholders.
+In accordance with the requirements of Section 14A of the Exchange Act and the related SEC rules, we are asking shareholders to express their opinion on the compensation of the NEOs, as disclosed pursuant to the Compensation Discussion and Analysis, executive compensation tables, and narrative disclosures that accompany the executive pay tables.
+This vote is non-binding and advisory only; however, the Board expects to give due consideration to the opinion of the Company's shareholders as expressed by their vote.